Large Language Model Guided Incentive Aware Reward Design for Cooperative Multi-Agent Reinforcement Learning: Method

 \subsubsection{Incentive alignment}

-Incentive alignment measures the degree to which per-step shaping signals concurrently reinforce the agents.
-For an ensemble of $n$ agents, we define this as the average pairwise Pearson correlation across all time steps in an episode: \\
+Incentive alignment measures the degree to which per-step shaping signals reinforce agent behaviors in a coordinated manner.
+For $n$ agents, this is defined as the average pairwise Pearson correlation across all time steps in an episode: \\

-\\ Strongly positive values ($\rho \to 1$) indicate that the shaping signals are synchronized, suggesting that the reward program $p$ induces mutually reinforcing behaviors.
+\\ Strongly positive values ($\rho \to 1$) indicate that the shaping signals are positively aligned, suggesting that the reward program $p$ induces mutually reinforcing behaviors.
 Conversely, values near zero or negative suggest decoupled or conflicting incentives, potentially signaling a breakdown in cooperative dynamics or the optimization of competitive proxy goals.